 “Each great campus features an iconic building that holds special significance to all who pass through its gates,” said President Thomas W. Keefe.
 “Ours will be Cardinal Farrell Hall – an enduring reminder of Bishop Farrell’s dedication to and inspiring support of UD.”

 Farrell, who was appointed bishop of Dallas by Pope Benedict XVI, successfully presided over one of the nation’s fastest growing dioceses for nearly a decade.
 On Sept.
-1 of this year, after being named the first prefect of the Vatican Dicastery for Laity, the Family and Life, he became the highest-ranking American working directly with Pope Francis.
+1, 2016, after being named the first prefect of the Vatican Dicastery for Laity, the Family and Life, he became the highest-ranking American working directly with Pope Francis.
 In his new role Farrell is responsible for promoting the Christian life of the laity, couples, families, young people and their mission in the church and in civil society.